Crusades against Christians

 Crusades against Christians were Christian religious wars dating from the 11th century First Crusade when papal reformers began equating the universal church with the papacy.
-Later in the 12thcentury focus changed onto heretics and schismatics rather than infidels.
+Later in the 12th century the focus of crusades century focus changed from non-christian pagans and infidels to heretics and schismatics.
 Holy wars were fought in northern France, against King Roger II of Sicily, various heretics, their protectors, mercenary bands and the first political crusade against Markward of Anweiler.
-Full crusading apparatus was deployed against Christians in the conflict with the Cathar heretics of southern France and their Christian protectors in the 13th.
+Full crusading apparatus was deployed against Christians in the conflict with the Cathar heretics of southern France and their Christian protectors in the 13th century.
 This was given equivalence with the Eastern crusades and supported by developments such as the creation of the Papal States.
-The aims were to make the crusade indulgence available to the laity, the reconfiguration of Christian society, and ecclesiastical taxation.
+The aims of this were to make the crusade indulgence available to the laity, the reconfiguration of Christian society, and ecclesiastical taxation.